Playground-Inc/VegaEnvDeployTest/README.md

 ### Deployment

-In order to deploy a new environment based on a stage, you need to :
+In order to deploy a new environment based on a stage:

-- Create a file named "serverlessEnv.yml" at the root of the project with as content same like below:

 ```
-BRANCH: ben-new-feat
-CREATE_DB: false
+npm run init
 ```

-Do not use "/" inside

 - Then run the following command:

 ```
-$ sls deploy --aws-profile dev
+$ sls deploy
 ```

 - Add the domain(s) you want on Vercel: